Vindexus/HeresyWorld/charactercreation.md

 |7|Eli|Fenra|Carver|
 |8|Lambdus|Rhia|Spider|

+*I'd like to go by a nickname, but I'm not sure what I want so I'll roll on the table.
+I rolled a 7 so I'll go by Carver.*

 ## Choose Look
 Choose one item from each list for your class.
 If you want to go outside the list ask your GM.

+*Kind eyes seem like they'd fit someone who grew up in a church.
+Worrying about my hair every day seems tiresome, so I'll be bald.
+I want to look respectable so I'll wear my old uniform of the Ecclesiarchy.
+Carver likes to work out and train physically, so I'll choose a fit body.*

 ## Choose Stats
 Assign these scores to your stats: 16, 15, 13, 12, 9, 8.
 Start by looking over the basic moves and the starting moves for your class.
 Pick out the move that interests you the most: something you’ll be doing a lot, or something that you excel at.
 Put a 16 in the stat for that move.
 Look over the list again and pick out the next most important move to your character, maybe something that supports your first choice.
 Put your 15 in the stat for that move.
 Repeat this process for your remaining scores: 13, 12, 9, 8.